-After years of living in the shadows of its more glamorous neighbours, Korcula is starting to emerge as a destination of quality and luxury.
+After years of living in the shadows of its more glamorous neighbors, Korcula is starting to emerge as a destination of quality and luxury.
 But it’s at the perfect point of not yet being flooded with tourists.
 Getting from Split to Korcula is fairly easy.
 You can just hop on a ferry at the port of Split.
 The ferry ride from Split to Korcula is usually about 2 hours 20 minutes long.

 What makes Korcula so fascinating?
-It happens to be the birthplace of world traveller and writer, Marco Polo.
+It happens to be the birthplace of world traveler and writer, Marco Polo.
 You can even visit what is believed to be his old childhood home – found amongst the streets in the Old Town.
 There are several Marco Polo stores in the area and part of his house is open for visitor tours.

 If you’re looking for a beautiful sunset spot and a cocktail, then check out Massimo cocktail bar.
 This is one of the most popular spots on the island, offering some of the most incredible views.
 Korcula is also well-known for its wine, which makes it a fabulous place for wine tasting.
 The most famous wine of the island is Posip.
 If you are there – you’ve got to give it a try.
 Other things you have to with one day in Korcula include; climbing up St Mark’s Cathedral, exploring the old town, and checking out the beaches.